Tips for Traveling in Hurricane Zones During Hurricane Season

 The Colorado State University Tropical Meteorology Project warns: “As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.”

-Want to know what the probability is that a hurricane or named storm will make landfall in your county, or one you’re travelling to this season?
-Check out the United States Landfalling Hurricane Probability Project.
+Want to know what the probability is that a hurricane or named storm will make landfall in your state, or one you’re traveling to this season?
+See our Hurricane Risk Map.

 Travel tips for hurricane season